-Here are some tips to help you snap up your dream home.
+Here are some tips to help you snap up the property you have your eye on.

 Once you find the right property, it helps to get a complete picture before deciding how much to offer.
-Asking the right questions will help you understand more about what the seller's motives are, as well as whether there is likely to be competition from other buyers.
+Asking the right questions will help you understand more about what the seller's motives are, and whether there’s likely to be competition from other buyers.

 Things to ask the estate agent before making an offer include: